buedaswag/CV/CV.md

 _Oct 2022 - Present_

+- Reduced Deployment Lead Time by 95% from 22 days to less than 1 day by Conducting a Value Stream Mapping workshop, mobilizing the team towards improvement and implementing it.
 - Automated Cloud Provisioning: Developed a Django application to automate cloud infrastructure setup with Terraform and Python, enhancing the migration process and deployment efficiency.
 - Cloud Monitoring Implementation: Deployed an Azure-based logging pipeline with Event Hub, Functions, and Datadog, enhancing operational oversight and response capabilities.
 - Cost-Efficient Data Transfer: Orchestrated the design of a file pull/push solution using Azure Data Factory, optimizing data transfer costs and efficiency across multiple cloud platforms.
 Conducted comprehensive cost-analysis to maximize client savings.